ansys/pydpf-core/docs/source/examples/06-distributed-post/00-distributed_total_disp.rst

 .. rst-class:: sphx-glr-script-out

- Out:

  .. code-block:: none

     ips: ['127.0.0.1', '127.0.0.1']
-    ports: [50057, 50058]
+    ports: [50055, 50056]

 ..
-GENERATED FROM PYTHON SOURCE LINES 43-45
+GENERATED FROM PYTHON SOURCE LINES 53-54

-Here we show how we could send files in temporary directory if we were not in shared memory
+Send files to the temporary directory if they are not in shared memory.

 ..
-GENERATED FROM PYTHON SOURCE LINES 45-49
+GENERATED FROM PYTHON SOURCE LINES 54-58

 .. code-block:: default